mike99mac/mycroft-tools/README.md

 # mycroft-tools
-line command tools to use with mycroft
+This toolkit is a set of line command tools to use with mycroft - https://mycroft.ai/

 List skills, intents and vocabularies: